 Targeting those specific types of CDK enzyme is like trying to “thread the needle,” he says, in that you’re trying to reactivate that tumor suppressor while at the same time suppressing the CDK enzymes to just the right degree to avoid toxic side-effects to healthy cells.
 “We’re hopeful that cancer cell adaptation to this class of compound is going to be difficult to achieve in patients.”

-Early clinical trials for this new generation of kinase inhibitors are underway and could yield invaluable insights into the method of controlling malignant disease and combatting the issue of resistance.
+Early clinical trials for this new generation of kinase inhibitors are underway and could yield invaluable insights into approaches to control malignant disease and combat the issue of resistance.